Arbitrary high order A-stable and B-convergent numerical methods for ODEs via deferred correction: Convergence and order of accuracy

-Otherwise, applying $D_-$ to (\ref{a47}), the same reasoning taking the induction hypothesis and the inequality (\ref{a53}) into account yields where $C$ is a constant depending only on $p$, $T$, $F$ and the derivatives of $u$.
-Inequalities (\ref{a53}) and (\ref{a54}) imply that the induction hypothesis is still true for $m+1$.
-Finally, we deduce by induction that (\ref{a43}) is true for each integer $m=0,1,...,p$. \end{proof}
+for $n=m,m+1,\cdots, N-(m+1)-1$, where $C$ is a constant depending only on $p$, $T$, and the derivatives of $u$ and $F$ up to order $2m+5$ and $2m+3$, respectively.
+Therefore, passing to the norm in the identity obtained by applying $D_-$ to (\ref{a47}), we deduce from (\ref{a47}) and the last inequality that for $n=m,m+1,\cdots, N-(m+1)-1$, with the constant $C$ depending only on $p$, $T$, and the derivatives of $u$ and $F$ up to order $2m+5$ and $2m+3$, respectively.
+Inequalities (\ref{a53}) and (\ref{a54}) imply that the induction hypothesis is also true for $m+1$, and we deduce that (\ref{a43}) is true for each integer $m=0,1,...,p$. \end{proof}